Kidney transplant for lupus: Your essential questions answered

 Typically, it takes about 4-6 weeks to recover from a kidney transplant operation.
 Both the donor and the person who receives the kidney should pay attention to any signs of infection or pain.
 The person receiving the new kidney will need close follow-up and medication and will be closely monitored by the healthcare team to evaluate the body’s response to its new organ.
 Follow up appointments are important in the first weeks and months after receiving a new organ.
 These visits may include bloodwork, frequent visits to the transplant center or adjustments to medications.

 Anyone receiving a new organ needs to follow their healthcare provider’s instructions about diet, exercise and stress management.
 They will usually be prescribed anti-rejection medications to keep the new kidney functioning well.
+It is very important to take the anti-rejection medications to prevent the body from rejecting the transplanted kidney.

 Many people find that after a kidney transplant, their symptoms improve dramatically.
 This improvement may continue for a long time.
 Certain medications (such as immunosuppressants) are needed to help the body accept and function with the new kidney, and these might also help keep lupus symptoms away.
 There is no cure for lupus yet, but you can enter a time period when lupus symptoms are quiet, which is often called remission.
 It is important that you follow up with your healthcare team often to make sure your lupus stays in remission and to catch it early if your disease starts to become active again.